No Containment but Still No Curfew as Coronavirus Sweeps America

 “We had a system that was not meant for this,” he said.
 “It was a smaller system.
 It was meant for a much different purpose, and for that purpose it was fine.
 But not for this purpose.
 So we broke down the system, and now we have something that is going to be and is very special.”

-Deborah Birx, a neurologist tapped as coordinator of the White House Coronavirus Task Force, stressed the importance of social distancing.
+Deborah Birx, an allergist-immunologist tapped as coordinator of the White House Coronavirus Task Force, stressed the importance of social distancing.

 “If you are sick, no matter who you are,” said Birx at the press conference, the responsible course of action is to stay home.